SimuTraffX-Lab/SUMO2Unity/README.md

 ## Usage
 - To change the simulation settings, go to `Assets/_Project/Sumo_Data`.
+- Open Sumo2Unity file to see the existing simulation.
+- To change simulation, click on `Edit > Open network in netedit` or press `ctrl + T`.
-- You can also add new vehicles, traffic signals, and pedestrians to the Simulation.
+- You can add or modify vehicles, traffic signals, or pedestrians in the Simulation.

 ## Additional Help
 - How to clone a repository?
 [Youtube Tutorial](https://www.youtube.com/watch?v=EhxPBMQFCaI)